GluuFederation/docs-gg-prod/docs/source/plugin/gluu-opa-pep.md

    }
    ```

-- `gluu-opa-pep` case:
+- `gluu-oauth-auth` case:

-     Below is the example of data when authentication plugin is `gluu-opa-pep`.
+     Below is the example of data when authentication plugin is `gluu-oauth-auth`.
 You will get `token introspection` detail in `request_token_data` property.
    ```json
    {
      "input": {